Katherine Ellis: Professional career

 In 2008, Ellis' releases included "When You Touch Me" with Freemasons (Loaded), "Ain't Nothin' Goin' On But The Rent" with 7th Heaven (Hard2Beat), "Poza (Got What I Need)" with Countparis (Eyezcream), "Do It" with DJ Prom (GFab), "Gotta Get Through" with Paul Emanuel & Gav McCall (Born to Dance), and "One Luv" with Soul Avengerz (Milk & Sugar/One Love Recordings); as well as "Laisser Toucher" with Cerrone which is featured in the French film, Disco!.

 In 2009, her releases include the re-release of "Dreaming", "You're Mine" with Solitaire (Muzik K) and "Time 2 Play" with Soulshaker (Audiofreaks) as well as an acoustic version of "Hideaway" featured on New State Music's UnClubbed Album.
 She also wrote and performed two tracks, "Control" and "You Make Me Crazy" that featured on Lee Coombs' 2009 album, Light & Dark.

 Ellis is also a member of the band Bimbo Jones, who are signed to Tommy Boy Records.
 The group released its album Harlem 1 Stop in late 2008.
 Ellis received cowriting and vocal credit for all tracks, including lead single "And I Try", which reached No. 1 on the US Billboards Hot Dance Club Songs chart in October 2008.

+Ellis contributed vocals to the track "Gravity" on the score of Gravity, composed by Steven Price, which won the Academy Award for Best Original Score.
+She has also performed the song "Gravity" live in concert, including at the Hollywood in Vienna 2016 film music gala, where it was performed by the ORF Radio‑Symphonieorchester Wien with solo vocals by Ellis and Julia Schreyvogel.

+Ellis was heard as the vocalist on the Gaviscon "What A Feelin'" advertisement in the UK.
 Aside from her music career, Ellis has also done film and television commercial work.
-She was heard as the vocalist on the Gaviscon "What A Feelin'" advertisement in the UK.
-She also sang the title track on the Oscar winning soundtrack to the 2013 film Gravity.